tzador/tglang/README.md

 # Data set generation

 First we generate the code snippets using a typescript script and OpenAI api.
-Pretty much it boils down to "generate me a code snippet in languagte C".
+Pretty much it boils down to "generate me a code snippet in languagte X".
 Both for faster code snippet generation and since chat completion seems to be repetitive, I have used gpt-3.5-instruct model to complete string prefixes.
 More details in `src/1_dataset.ts`
+Two languages have been skipped, TL and FUNC since ChatGPT seems not to know about them.

 # Feature generation

-For each of the 10 languages, in a repetitive loop of 30, we ask chat gpt to give us a JSON list of strings that occure in the language source code and are indicative of the langauge.
+For each of the 100 languages, in a repetitive loop of 30, we ask chat gpt to give us a JSON list of strings that occure in the language source code and are indicative of the langauge.
 We collect all of them into a set and use it to vectorize our snippets.